emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 identity which that client certificate is for.
 Further, when a client certificate is sent outside of the TLS tunnel, the server MUST proceed with Phase 2.
 If there is no Phase 2 data, then the EAP server MUST reject the session.
-There is no reason to have TEAP devolve to EAP-TLS.

 Note that the Phase 2 data could simply be a Result TLV with value Success, along with a Crypto-Binding TLV and Intermediate-Result TLV.